Smooth approximations for constant-mean-curvature hypersurfaces with isolated singularities: Prescribed CMC Plateau problem

-Our first result on the first variation (with respect to $J_\lambda$) Lemma \ref{lem:sign_first_var}, is valid for any $\lambda$ and yields a sign condition and an upper bound.
-The analysis has to be carried out only in a neighbourhood of an arbitrary $p\in \partial B_1 \setminus \text{spt}T_0$ (since $\text{spt}(V) \subset \overline{B_1}$ and we have established that the first variation is $0$ in $B_1$).
+Our first result on the first variation (with respect to $J_\lambda$), Lemma \ref{lem:sign_first_var}, is valid for any $\lambda$ and yields a sign condition and an upper bound.
+The analysis needs to be carried out only in a neighbourhood of an arbitrary $p\in \partial B_1 \setminus \text{spt}T_0$ (since $\text{spt}V \subset \overline{B_1}$ and we have established that the first variation is $0$ in $B_1$).
 This result is the analogue of \cite[Theorem 4.1]{DuFu}.
+Here we keep using the notation introduced above (e.g.~$\nu_F$, $V$, $\mathcal{S}$, $T_0$).

 \begin{lem} Let $X \in C^1_c(B_2\setminus \text{spt}T_0; \R^{n+1})$.
 Then the first variation with respect to $J_\lambda$ of $V$ evaluated on the vector field $X$ (equal to the left-hand-side of the following expression) satisfies